fedeantuna/clean-solution-template/README.md

 ### Integration Tests

 Our definition of Integration Test is a test that takes the Domain, Application and Infrastructure layers and mocks only external dependencies.
 We rely on DI to obtain the SUTs and the configuration for it can be found in the ServiceProviderBuilder class.
 These tests will run sequentially, each class is allowed to keep state and rely on the state of the previous execution, making NUnit a great tool for the job.
 Tests within a class shouldn't depend on the execution or state of tests in different classes.
-Everything that relates to the database will be run within a Docker container using a real database.
+Everything that relates to the database will be run within a Podman/Docker container using a real database.

 ### End to End Tests

 Our definition of End to End Test is a test that takes all the layers and external dependencies.
 We do not mock.
 We rely on a Test Server to run our API.
 These tests will run sequentially, each class is allowed to keep state and rely on the state of the previous execution, making NUnit a great tool for the job.
 Tests within a class shouldn't depend on the execution or state of tests in different classes.
-Everything that relates to the database will be run against a testing/staging environment if possible or within a Docker container using a real database.
-Everything that relates to STS will be run against a testing/staging environment if possible or within a Docker container using a test server.
+Everything that relates to the database will be run against a testing/staging environment if possible or within a Podman/Docker container using a real database.
+Everything that relates to STS will be run against a testing/staging environment if possible or within a Podman/Docker container using a test server.

 ## Problems or Suggestions